 Years later, we learnt that the throwing of the betel leaves is to show everyone that we are real people.
 Not ghosts or spirits.
 The betel leaves had the power to chase away evil spirits, so if they hit us, we were flesh; not demonic impostors.

 Next job for the bewildered bule was to crack an egg with my foot.
 I’m not huge on textures, so was a little apprehensive, but got it done.
-My egg smashing prowess observed by the crowd, it was time for Jas to wash my feet.
-These two acts were our readiness to become parents.
+My egg smashing prowess was observed by the crowd and appreciated before it was time for Jas to wash my feet.
+These two acts were symbols of our readiness to become parents.
 Not too difficult to work out.

 The Pemaes then escorted us to the ritual chair – where it was my solemn duty to provide Jasmine with a selection of goods to signify the handing over of all of my wealth to her.
 Given her earlier foot-washing, it was the least I could do.

 We the sat in front of our guests on a stage adorned with incredible fresh floral arrangements and proceeded with the ceremony.
 I had to make three balls of rice, very particularly, under strict instructions from the Pemaes.
 Jas then had to eat first.
 Then I. Then we drank sweet tea.
 Everyone was happy.

 We then received a blessing from our parents.
 Well, Jasmine’s mum and step-dad.
 I had to leave my Kris with the Pemaes while we headed over, which seemed very reasonable.

 After kneeling subserviently before them, we were then allowed back to our seats to watch Traditional Javanese dancing and an extended gamelan performances, before

 withstand enjoying the efforts of a local rock cover band.